Telefonica/opengateway-developers-website/v0/catalog/numberverification/samplecode_numberverification.md

 ## Code samples

-> 📘 Note
-> These are code samples and not finalized ready-to-run code:
+**Important Notes:**
-> - Remember to replace 'my-app-id' and 'my-app-secret' with the credentials of your app.
+- Replace `my-app-id` and `my-app-secret` with your actual application credentials
-If you registered your test app on our Sandbox, you can retrieve its credentials [here](https://sandbox.opengateway.telefonica.com/my-apps).
+- If using our Sandbox, retrieve credentials [here](https://sandbox.opengateway.telefonica.com/my-apps)
-> - Remember also to replace "aggregator/opengateway-sdk" with the SDK from your aggregator.
+- Replace `aggregator/opengateway-sdk` with your aggregator's actual SDK package name
-If you are using our sandbox SDK, check info and installation of de Sandbox SDK [here](/docs/sdkreference)
+- For our Sandbox SDK, check installation details [here](/docs/sdkreference)

 ### Frontend

-This API consumption flow must always start on the end-user's device, since its feature is precisely verifying that a given phone number is the one effectively used in such device, which can be verified by the operator by receiving the online request from it:
-* Application's frontend performs an HTTP request to get a `code`, and provides a `redirect_uri` it wants such `code` to be redirected to.
-* Application's frontend will receive an HTTP redirect (status 302) and needs to be able to handle it.
-If it is a web application running on a web browser, the browser will natively follow the redirection.
-If it is not, in depends on the coding language and/or HTTP module or library used, or on its settings, how the flow will follow all the way to your application's backend through the mobile network operator authentication server.
-* Application's backend receives the `code` from this HTTP redirection, by publishing an endpoint in the given `redirect_uri`, and then exchanges it for an access token.
-The latter is achieved as shown in the [Backend](#backend) flow.
+#### Why the Frontend Must Initiate the Flow

+The Number Verification API must start from the end-user's device because:
+- **Network Identity**: The mobile operator needs to identify which SIM card/phone number is making the request
+- **Device Context**: Verification works by confirming the phone number matches the device's active mobile connection
+- **Security**: The network-based authentication happens through the user's actual mobile data connection

+#### Frontend Flow Steps

+1. **Initiate Request**: Your frontend application makes an authorization request to the mobile operator
+2. **Provide Callback**: You specify a `redirect_uri` (your backend callback URL) where the operator will send the authorization code
+3. **Handle Redirect**: The mobile operator redirects to your callback URL with an authorization code
+4. **Backend Processing**: Your backend receives the code and completes the token exchange (see [Backend](#backend) section)

+**Important**: The `redirect_uri` must point to your backend server, not your frontend application, because:
+- The authorization code must be securely exchanged for an access token using your client secret
+- Client secrets should never be exposed in frontend code for security reasons

 The authentication protocol used in Open Gateway for frontend flows is the OIDC standard Authorization Code Flow.
 You can check the CAMARA documentation on this flow [here](https://github.com/camaraproject/IdentityAndConsentManagement/blob/release-0.1.0/documentation/CAMARA-API-access-and-user-consent.md#authorization-code-flow-frontend-flow).